sergiusens/snappy-docs/build-snaps/syntax.md

       applying to the list here are the same as those of filesets.
 Referencing of fileset keys is done with a $ prefixing the fileset key, which will expand with the value of such key.
-    * `snap` (list of strings)
+    * `prime` (list of strings)
-      A list of files from a part's installation to expose in snap.
+      A list of files from a part's installation to expose in the snap.
 Rules applying to the list here are the same as those of filesets.
 Referencing of fileset keys is done with a `$` prefixing the fileset key, which will expand with the value of such key.

+    * `build-attributes` (list of strings)
+      A list of special attributes that affect the build of this specific part.
+Supported attributes:

+        * `no-system-libraries`: Do not automatically copy required libraries from the system to satisfy the dependencies of this part.
+This might be useful if one knows these dependencies will be satisfied in other manner, e.g. via content sharing from other snaps.

 The `snapcraft.yaml` in any project is validated to be compliant to these keywords, if there is any missing expected component or invalid value,